GraphicsBlast

 Makefiles

 With our libraries installed, let's build a test program to check everything is working properly.
 To do this, we'll make use of a makefile.
-If you've never heard of these before, a makefile is basically a file which explains how your program should be built.
+If you've never used or heard of these before, don't worry.
+A makefile is basically a file which explains how your program should be built.
 Perhaps you have traditionally compiled your code by typing something like this into a terminal:

 g++ main.cpp -o my_program.exe